Pedestrian Right-of-Way: Navigating San Francisco's Dangerous Intersections

 13th St, Duboce Ave, Mission & Otis St

-Key Dangers: Complex, multi-street convergence with high traffic volume
+Multi-street convergence with heavy traffic volume

 5th St & Market St

-Key Dangers: Heavy tourist foot traffic, busy bus routes, turning vehicles
+Tourist foot traffic, busy bus routes, turning vehicles

 Eddy St & Taylor St / Eddy St & Larkin St